flowscripter/cli-framework/README.md

 * `STDOUT_PRINTER_SERVICE`
 * `STDERR_PRINTER_SERVICE`

-Both of these provide the ability to:
+Both of these provide the ability for commands to:

 * output text at debug, info, warn and error levels together with a threshold filter
 * add optional success, failure, alert or information icons